 Garmin has recently introduced a number of new GPS watches to its Forerunner line.
 This includes the 45/45S, 245/245 Music and 945.
 There are still 6 devices across the entire range but they are now more modern looking and come with some additional smarts.
-This is our Garmin Forerunner comparison.
+Here’s our comparison on how they stack up.

 Essential reading: Which Garmin fitness tracker should you buy?